-We had negative operating cash flows since our inception and, as of March 31, 2020, had an accumulated deficit of \$251.5 million.
-We anticipate that we will continue to incur negative operating flows for at least the next several years.
-Our recurring negative cash flows from operations, net working capital (current assets less current liabilities) deficit and stockholders' deficit raise substantial doubt about our ability to continue as a going concern.
-We expect that our only source of revenues will be through payments arising from our license agreements with KVK and Commave, or through any other future arrangements related to one of our other product candidates.
+We have had recurring negative operating cash flows and, as of June 30, 2020, had an accumulated deficit of \$250.6 million and a net working capital (current assets less current liabilities) deficit of \$63.5 million.
+We anticipate that we will continue to incur minimal positive net cash flows from operations or negative net cash flows from operations for at least the next several years.
+Our recurring negative operating cash flows, net working capital (current assets less current liabilities) deficit and stockholders' deficit raise substantial doubt about our ability to continue as a going concern.
+We expect that our only sources of revenue will be through payments arising from our license agreements with KVK and Commave, or through potential consulting arrangements and any other future arrangements related to one of our other product candidates.
 Accordingly, our ability to continue as a going concern may require us to obtain additional financing to fund our operations.
 The perception of our inability to continue as a going concern may make it more difficult for us to obtain financing for the continuation of our operations and could result in the loss of confidence by investors, suppliers and employees.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
 To the extent that we raise additional capital through the sale of equity or debt, the terms of these securities may restrict our ability to operate.
 If we raise additional funds through collaborations, strategic alliances or marketing, distribution or licensing arrangements with third parties, we may be required to relinquish valuable rights.
 If we are unable to raise capital when needed or on attractive terms, we could be forced to delay, reduce or altogether cease our research and development programs or future commercialization efforts.

 In March 2020, the World Health Organization declared the outbreak of COVID-19, a novel strain of Coronavirus, a global pandemic.
 This outbreak is causing major disruptions to businesses and markets worldwide as the virus spreads.
 We cannot predict what the long-term effects of this pandemic and the resulting economic disruptions may have on our liquidity and results of operations.
 The extent of the effect of the COVID-19 pandemic on our liquidity and results of operations will depend on a number future developments, including the duration, spread and intensity of the pandemic, and governmental, regulatory and private sector responses, all of which are uncertain and difficult to predict.
 The COVID-19 pandemic may make it more difficult for us to enroll patients in any future clinical trials or cause delays in the regulatory approval of our product candidates, including causing potential delay of the FDA's review of our KP415 NDA.
-A significant portion of our projected revenue is based upon the achievement of milestones in the KP415 License Agreement associated with regulatory matters that may be impacted by the COVID-19 pandemic.
+A portion of our projected revenue is based upon the achievement of milestones in the KP415 License Agreement associated with regulatory matters that may be impacted by the COVID-19 pandemic.
 As a result, we cannot predict what, if any, impact that the COVID-19 pandemic may have on our ability to achieve these milestones.
 The economic uncertainty surrounding the COVID-19 pandemic may also dramatically reduce our ability to secure debt or equity financing necessary to support our operations.
 We are unable to currently estimate the financial effect of the pandemic.
 If the pandemic continues to be a severe worldwide crisis, it could have a material adverse effect on our business, results of operations, financial condition, and cash flows.